 And the only likeable character in the franchise: car robot with no dialogue.

-I’d be willing to take bets right now on whether or not this film clocks in under 50% on Rotten Tomatoes if it weren’t for the fact I knew everyone would be going safe money with “rotten”.
-We have one of the brilliant minds who managed to make Michael Bay movies dumber.
-The terrifying part is that Kruger wasn’t even involved in the passable original Transformers which was dumb but fun.
+I’d almost be willing to take bets right now on whether or not this film clocks in under 50% on Rotten Tomatoes if it weren’t for the fact I knew everyone would be going safe money with “rotten”.
+Yes, there’s a chance that it could turn out better than that, but I’m not confident with one of the crew behind Michael Bay’s Transformers.
+The worst part is that Kruger wasn’t even involved in the passable original Transformers which was dumb but fun.
 No, Ehren first contributed to the franchise in Revenge of the Fallen.
-That’s right, this man first entered the franchise in the same movie that managed to show us a set of characters considered so racist that they’re best compared to the crows from the original Dumbo.
+That’s right, this man first entered the franchise in the same movie that managed to show us a set of characters considered so stereotypical that they’re best compared to the crows from the original Dumbo.

-To say that I lack confidence in Kruger’s ability to make deep characters wouldn’t be doing my loathing justice: I’d actually trust Freddy Krueger more with a children’s movie.
-In fact, Kruger’s name being so similar to such a famous horror icon is pretty apt.
+To say that I lack confidence in Kruger’s ability to make deep characters wouldn’t be doing it justice: given his filmography, I’d almost trust Freddy Krueger more with a children’s movie.
+The reason I point out the similarity in names to such a famous horror icon is precisely because of that filmography.
 Ehren’s other major film contributions have included the likes of Scream 3 and 4, The Ring, The Ring Two, and (scariest of them all) The Brothers Grimm.
-This man hasn’t touched something heart warming and inspiring in his life, at least not intentionally.
+This man hasn’t touched something heart warming and inspiring in his career as far as I can tell.

-I’m going to give him some credit though and go ahead to assume he’s not going to try to turn Dumbo into a fucking thriller about killer elephants.
+I’m going to give him some credit though and go ahead to assume he’s not going to try to turn Dumbo into a thriller about killer elephants.
 So here’s what I want you to do right now: save this page and write yourself a note to come back to this page when the movie finally releases.
 I’m going to put my pride where my mouth is and write down a prediction right now as to what the basic premise of this film is going to be.
-I am so confident in the fact Kruger can not be more original than this that, if I am wrong, I will write an open letter apology to Kruger where I proclaim my everlasting love, respect and admiration for his body of work.
-I will call him the greatest writer of all time.
+I am so confident in the fact Kruger can not be more original than this that, if I am wrong, I will write an open letter apology to Kruger where I proclaim my respect and admiration for his body of work.
 So I want someone to remind me of this when this film releases if he’s still attached to is so I can pay up if this is wrong.

 Dumbo is the new born elephant of a down on its luck circus.
 Passed down through generations, this circus is on the verge of closing as the modern world passes by the simple circus life.
 The newest ringmaster, Sexy McSexypants (name to be determined), is young, inexperienced and desperate to save his family legacy.
 The bank, ready to foreclose, is breathing down his neck – sending an overbearing and difficult man to act as their proxy.
 McSexypants is assisted in this by his love interest, the compassionate animal-handler/sexy lion tamer/graceful acrobat (pick one) as they try everything they can to save his family’s business.
 Through random chance, they find that the youngest elephant, Dumbo, has the ability to fly and plan to use it to save the circus for years to come by using him as the new lead act.